 A thread with a closure that attempts to capture a reference to v from a main thread that drops v

-If Rust allowed us to run this code, there’s a possibility the spawned thread would be immediately put in the background without running at all.
+If Rust allowed us to run this code, there’s a possibility that the spawned thread would be immediately put in the background without running at all.
 The spawned thread has a reference to v inside, but the main thread immediately drops v, using the drop function we discussed in Chapter 15.
 Then, when the spawned thread starts to execute, v is no longer valid, so a reference to it is also invalid.
 Oh no!

 To fix the compiler error in Listing 16-3, we can use the error message’s advice: